 The Associated Press/Robert R. Eunson Award Ceremony: Join us for the School’s annual ceremony and presentation honoring Bob Eunson, an illustrious journalism graduate (1936) who spent his career working at The Associated Press.
 Hear about the future of journalism from a sharp-eyed observer of the profession, and honor one of NAU’s successful (and award-winning) journalism alumni.

 Friday, October 24th

-4-5:00 pm Tour the School of Communication: Come and hear from student guides as they show off the School of Communication's state-of-the-art facility!
-Including the classrooms,exhibit space and the dynamic Student Media Center: Home of the Lumberjack, NAZ Today, KJACK Radio and UTV-62 and present our plans for expansion.
-An Alumni and student speed-mentoring event will also take place during this time period, more details to come soon!
+Come and hear from student guides as they take you on a tour of the School of Communication's state-of-the-art facility.
+This includes classrooms, exhibit space and the dynamic Student Media Center: Home of the Lumberjack, NAZ Today, KJACK radio and UTV-62.
+We will also be presenting our plans for expansion.
+An Alumni and student speed-mentoring event will take place during this time period, more details to come soon!